-This simple appetizer of Lemon Ricotta Crostini with Honeyed Peaches surprised us all.
+This simple appetizer of Lemon Ricotta Crostini with Honeyed Peaches will surprise you.
 It’s incredibly flavourful and so easy to whip up at the last minute!

 This Lemon Ricotta Crostini with Honeyed Peaches is so simple, but it’s insanely delicious!
 Smear some creamy lemon ricotta cheese on a thin slice of toasted baguette, top it with a slice of fresh, juicy peach, drizzle it all with honey and sprinkle with tiny thyme leaves.
 That’s it!
 Nothing complicated.
 Just fresh, clean ingredients in a tiny, two-bite appetizer.